kuotaaa37/cypress-starter/README.md

 2. npx cypress open
 3. code your test in any text editor!

-To be able to use Xpath : "npm install cypress-xpath"
+To be able to use Xpath :
+1. npm install cypress-xpath
+2. add "require('cypress-xpath')" in support/index.js

 Adding Reporter : "npm install mochawesome mochawesome-merge mochawesome-report-generator"